Buddhist architecture: Thailand

+Japan

+After Buddhism arrived from the continent via the Three Kingdoms of Korea in the 6th century, an effort was initially made to reproduce the original buildings as faithfully as possible, but gradually local versions of continental styles were developed both to meet Japanese tastes and to solve problems posed by local weather, which is more rainy and humid than in China.
+The first Buddhist sects were Nara's six Nanto Rokushū (南都六宗, Nara six sects), followed during the Heian period by Kyoto's Shingon and Tendai.
+Later, during the Kamakura period, in Kamakura were born the Jōdo and the native Japanese sect Nichiren-shū.
+At roughly the same time, Zen Buddhism arrived from China, strongly influencing all other sects in many ways, including in architecture.

+Stylistically, Buddhist temples and Shinto shrines share common characteristics under the Japanese philosophy of Shinbutsu-shūgō (神仏習合).
+However during the Meiji Restoration, Emperor Meiji established Shinbutsu bunri (神仏分離) which was a separation of the native Japanese religion of Shinto from Buddhism.
+It was common for a Buddhist temple to be built inside or next to a shrine, or for a shrine to include Buddhist sub-temples.
+If a shrine housed a Buddhist temple, it was called a jingū-ji (神宮寺, lit. shrine temple).
+Analogously, temples all over Japan used to adopt tutelary kami (chinju (鎮守/鎮主) After the forcible separation of temples and shrines ordered by the new government, the connection between the two religions was officially severed, however is culturally unpopular with Shinbutsu-shūgō being in practice and is still visible today.

 Hawaii

-A lot of the Buddhist temples in Hawaii have an architecture that is very specific to the islands.
-This comes from the fact that the Japanese immigrants who migrated to Hawaii didn't have all the materials they would in Japan, and also the land structure was different and called for different building techniques.
+Many of the Buddhist temples in Hawaii have an architectural style which is specific to the islands.
+Japanese immigrants who migrated to Hawaii did not have access to the same materials they would have in Japan, and the land structure called for different building techniques.
 Because these Japanese immigrants had all the knowledge of Buddhism and were exceptional craftsmen, these temples ended up being a good personification of their religion.

 There are 5 styles of architecture that can be found in the Buddhist temples of Hawaii.
 The styles vary because of the time periods they were used in.

 Converted houses

 This was the earliest form of Buddhist temples in Hawaii.
 They took a larger plantation house and converted them into places of worship by adding things like an altar or shrines.
 This style offered an inexpensive way to build temples, and using residential space made the worshipers feel more connected.
-The most noteworthy difference is that the homes were not built with the intention of being turned into temples, they were originally built as a place for families to live.
 This style dropped in popularity during the 20th century.

 Traditional Japanese

 This style originated when Japanese immigrants with the existing skill of building temples and shrines moved to Hawaii.
-These were made to be as similar to the original Japanese temples, but certain aspects had to be changed because of lesser access to materials and tools.
-Notable characteristics of this style are beam and post structure, elevated floors, and hip-and-gable roofs.
-The interiors held the same structure as its original counterparts in Japan.
+These were made to be similar to the original Japanese temples, but certain aspects had to be changed because of lesser access to materials and tools.
+Characteristics of this style are beam and post structure, elevated floors, and hip-and-gable roofs.
+The interiors had the same structure as their original counterparts in Japan.